alsalafiyyah/alsalafiyyah.github.io/_posts/funerals/2020-07-10-ruling-on-placing-henna-in-the-grave.md

 title: "Ruling on  placing Henna in the Grave with the Deceased"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatwas of the Permanent Committee of KSA no.6433-6"
-category: ["bidah", funerals]
+category: [bidah, funerals, fatwas]
-hijri: Dhul-Qa'dah 9, 1441 AH
+hijri: Dhul-Qa'dah 9, 1441
+excerpt: As for putting henna in the grave, this has no basis in Shari'ah; it should be abandoned.
+note: true
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Razzaq al-Afify